EMSL-Computing/Pore2Chip/paper/paper.md

 \autoref{fig:fig2} provides a high-level overview of the repository structure and example use cases (\autoref{fig:fig1}) within the `Pore2Chip` repository.
 The package is hosted on the Python Package Index and can be installed using `pip` on any operating system with Python installed.
 Docker files exist for users who want to build an image that starts a JupyterLab server.
-These JupyterLab-based notebooks provide various examples for users to better understand the `Pore2Chip` micromodel design and flow capabilities.
+These JupyterLab-based notebooks provide various examples for users to better understand the `Pore2Chip` micromodel design and first-order flow capabilities.
 The `tests` folder in the repository contains Python files used to test the `Pore2Chip` functionalities.
-All source code is available via Git, so the user can build the package if desired.
+All source code is available via Git, so the user can build and upgrade the package if desired.

 # Figures